jiheon788/jiheon788/README.md

 - 🌱 Currently studying Docker and Web 3.0

-- 📚 Books I'm reading : "Typescript programming"
+- 📚 My hobbies are watching animation and reading books

+- 🤔 I also like drawing pictures.
+You can see my painting [here](https://jiheon788.notion.site/jiheon788/Enjoy-My-Drawings-da7393f4b86549edaa07020dcfc3d266).

 ---